zanelliriccardo/zanelliriccardo/README.md

 :boy: **About me:**

 - I’m currently learning how to get prepared for a job interview
-- I worked on Uncertainty field during my Master Thesis
+- I'm currently working in Uncertainty field during my Master Thesis